kool-dev/kool/.github/PR_TEMPLATE/pull_request.md

 #### Expected behavior

-A clear and concise description of what you expected to happen, followed by a description on implemented tests.

-#### Screenshots(optional)
+How to test/verify the change.

+#### Extra comments, screenshots, references or really anything relevant to this PR context

 If applicable, add screenshots to help explain your solution or upgrade.
 If you want to record your screen you can use [ShareX Opensource Screen Capture](https://getsharex.com), or other software of your choice.
-Remember to provide a private [YouTube](https://youtube.com) link for videos
+Remember to provide a private [YouTube](https://youtube.com) link for videos.

-**Additional context**

-Add any other context that is relevant for this PR?.
-Please let us know here;
+Please let us know of any other context that is relevant for this PR .